Gábor Gerstenmájer

-Gábor Gerstenmájer [born 13 September 1967) is a Romanian footballer of German swabian descent who was born in Satu Mare.
-He won the Romanian Golden Boot award in 1992 while playing for Dinamo.
+Gábor Gerstenmájer (born 13 September 1967) is a Romanian footballer.
+He won the Romanian Golden Boot award in 1992 while playing for Dinamo București.
 Following his success with Dinamo a move to Swiss Super League took place and he played there until his retirement.

 International career

-Gábor Gerstenmájer played three games at international level for Romania, making his debut under coach Mircea Rădulescu, in a friendly which ended with a 1–0 loss against Greece.
+Gerstenmájer played three games at international level for Romania, making his debut under coach Mircea Rădulescu, in a friendly which ended with a 1–0 loss against Greece.
 His following game was a 5–1 victory against Wales at the 1994 World Cup qualifiers.
 Gerstenmájer's last game for the national team was a friendly which ended with a 2–0 victory against Mexico.

+Personal life

+Gerstenmájer is of German swabian descent and was born in Satu Mare.